 5. Add Extraordinary Visuals

 With the fast-paced world we live in, people hardly have time to read long form content pieces that sites put up.
 Sure, you can do lengthy content, but by adding a visual element to it, you’ll make the content more attractive and pleasant to read.
-According to a survey, 65% of the internet audience at large are visual learners and prefer to read texts that involve more images, diagrams, infographics or visual colours.
+According to a survey, 65% of the internet audience at large are visual learners and prefer to read texts that involve more images, diagrams, infographics or visual colors.

 6. Guest Posting